Office of Student Affairs, Unger Lounge

 The director of student affairs maintains records of all disability accommodations.
 These records are kept confidential and are retained in the office for seven years from date of graduation or last date of attendance at the Conservatory.

 Questions about disability resources and requests for accommodations at the Peabody Conservatory should be directed to the Student Affairs Office.

 Director of Student Affairs & Disability Resources Coordinator

 Peabody students who take classes at Homewood should also coordinate with Disability Services on the Homewood campus.

 Assistant Director of Student Disability Services for Homewood Students

 Baltimore, MD 21218

-The University Disability Services Officer serves as the central point of contact for the review of documentation, information on physical and programmatic access, resolution of complaints and problems, faculty and staff concerns, and identification of available services.
+The University ADA Compliance Officer serves as the central point of contact for information on physical and programmatic access, resolution of complaints and problems, faculty and staff concerns, and identification of available services.